RohanSidhu/CAT125_Website/pages/pages-root-folder/index.md

 ## What is that?
 Object oriented programming is a programming design where we have these objects when working with our code.
 These objects can hold different methods, attributes, and data exclusive to that object.

-This site has *all* the essentials you need in getting started understanding object oriented programming.
+This site has *all* the essentials you need in getting started with object oriented programming.

 ## About Me
 The [About Me][1] tab provides a brief synopsis of who I am, and what I am currently doing.
 It provides a great insight of what I do.

 ## My Projects
-The [My Projects][2] tab showcases a few of the projects that I worked on independently when learning Object Oriented Programming.
-There are range of projects that I have done, and these is just a glimpse.
+The [My Projects][2] tab showcases a few of the projects that I've worked on independently when learning Object Oriented Programming.
+There are range of projects that I have done, and these are just a glimpse.

 If you want to see my other projects, go to the [Contact][3] tab for more information on how to get in touch with me!